Arab citizens of Israel: Cuisine

 Arab cuisine in Israel is similar to other Levantine cuisines and is rich in grains, meat, potato, cheese, bread, whole grains, fruits, vegetables, fresh fish and tomatoes.
 Perhaps the most distinctive aspect of Israeli Arab and Levantine cuisine is meze including tabbouleh, hummus and baba ghanoush, kibbeh nayyeh is also a popular mezze among Israeli Arabs.
 Other famous foods among Israeli Arab include falafel, sfiha, shawarma, dolma, kibbeh, kusa mahshi, shishbarak, muhammara, and mujaddara.
-Druze pita is a Druze-styled pita filled with labneh (thick yoghurt) and topped with olive oil and za’atar, and a very popular bread in Israel.
+Druze pita is a Druze-styled pita filled with labneh (thick yoghurt) and topped with olive oil and za'atar, and a popular bread in Israel.

 Arabic restaurants are popular in Israel and relatively inexpensive establishments often offer a selection of meze salads followed by grilled meat with a side of "chips" (french fries, from British English) and a simple dessert such as chocolate mousse for dessert.
 "The Old Man and the Sea" is a popular Arab seafood restaurant in the southern part of Ajami, Jaffa.
 Abu Hassan is a small hummus restaurant located at the northern tip of Ajami.
 It was opened in 1959 by Ali Karawan and now has two additional branches in Jaffa.
-It has been rated as the best hummus restaurant in Israel in many lists.
+It has been rated as the best hummus restaurant in Israel in a number of lists.
 The restaurant is famous for its loyal clientele of Arabs and Jews.

 Falafel HaZkenim (Hebrew: "the elders") is an Arab Israeli restaurant and falafel stand, located in Wadi Nisnas, Haifa.
 Since its foundation, guests are greeted with a free falafel ball dipped in tahini.
 Foodies consider HaZkenim's falafel among the best in Israel.
 It was founded in 1950 by George and Najala Afara.
 The falafel stand initially had no signage.
 Jewish customers often said that they would go to "hazkenim" (the old folks) for falafel, while Arab customers identified the place with the female co-owner.
 When the owners did put up a sign, it contained both names.